dgraziotin/docker-nginx-webdav-nononsense/README.md

 # Credits

-Many thanks to [dotWee](https://github.com/dotWee) for adding awesome CI features to the repo!
+Many thanks to [dotWee](https://github.com/dotWee) for adding awesome CI features to the repo.

+Credits to [FlorianEndel](https://github.com/FlorianEndel) for the optional multi-user support.